Ever wondered what it takes to move your church to the next level — how to improve your church — to make it better and more effective to mission?

 Improving the ministries within the church including assimilation, connections and guest follow-up work well when all the other ministries are striking on all cylinders.

 Are there ways to make the on-ramp easier for people?
 Are you doing things that are not essential and as a result hindering your participation?

 If the church is going to grow, you need to improve the ways new people can connect to others in the church and the church needs to streamline the systems and processes for guests to fully matriculate into the life and body of the church.

 Churches underestimate the value of photography.
 Your photography should represent who you are, which means it needs to be actual pictures of YOUR people (not stock photos).

-Do the photos of your people represent who you are (or who you want to be)?
-Is it an appropriate cross-section of age, ethnicity, and gender?
+A question to ask yourself relative to church photography is, “Do the photos of your people represent who you are (or who you want to be)?
+Is it an appropriate cross-section of age, ethnicity, and gender?”

 For example, if you show only old people, you’ll resonate with older folks, but not with younger folks.